 To help with the former, WWF launched Forests Forward, a corporate program that engages companies around the world, acting as a ‘one-stop-shop’ to help them reduce their forest footprint, and protect wildlife like Borneo pygmy elephants in the process.

-This reclusive and nocturnal mammal resides in the forests and swamplands of West Africa, in places like the Cestos-Senkwehn rivershed forests of southeastern Liberia, and Sierra Leone’s Gola Rainforest National Park.
-They’re difficult to spot in the wild—spending much of their days cooling off in the waters of rivers and swamps, and feeding on fruits, ferns, and grasses on land under darkness—a fact that also makes them hard to study in their natural habitat.
+This reclusive and nocturnal mammal resides in the forests and swamplands of West Africa, in places like the Cestos-Senkwehn rivershed forests of southeastern Liberia and Sierra Leone’s Gola Rainforest National Park.
+They’re difficult to spot in the wild—spending much of their days cooling off in the waters of rivers and swamps, and feeding on fruits, ferns and grasses on land under darkness—a fact that also makes them hard to study in their natural habitat.

 Residing in the rainforests of South America’s western Amazon Basin, including those in Peru and Brazil, pygmy marmosets are the tiniest monkeys on the planet.
-They weigh less than four ounces and measure approximately six inches (head-to-body length) max, and tend to live together in troops of 2 to 9 members, way up in the jungle canopy.
+They weigh less than four ounces and measure approximately six inches (head-to-body length) max and tend to live together in troops of 2 to 9 members, way up in the jungle canopy.

 Despite their pocket size, they have one enormous skill: the ability to leap over 30 times their body length while navigating the treetops.
-Their tales are longer than their bodies, and they’re extremely chatty, communicating with one another through a series of high-pitched sounds.
+Their tails are longer than their bodies, and they’re extremely chatty, communicating with one another through a series of high-pitched sounds.

 Pygmy marmosets get much of their nutrients from tree gum and have furry features resembling those of a squirrel.
 Unlike most primates, they don’t have opposable thumbs.

-The IUCN lists pygmy marmosets’ conservation status as vulnerable, with their largest threats being habitat loss and people keeping them as pets.
+TheIUCNlists pygmy marmosets’ conservation status as vulnerable.
+Their largest threats arehabitat loss and people keeping them as pets.

 Pygmy Three-Toed Sloth

 Just when you thought there couldn’t be anything cuter than a three-toed sloth, it turns out a pygmy version exists.
-The pygmy sloth makes its home in the red mangrove forests of Escudo de Veraguas, a small and isolated island off of Panama’s eastern coast.
+The pygmy sloth makes its home in the red mangrove forests of Escudo de Veraguas, a small and isolated island off Panama’s eastern coast.

 While so very little and hard to spot in the ocean because they’re so well camouflaged, pygmy seahorses are also exceedingly captivating.
-Google a ‘pygmy seahorse’ and chances are you’ll be pouring over pics of this miniature sea creature all day.
+Google a ‘pygmy seahorse’ and chances are you’ll be poring over pics of this miniature sea creature all day.

 Out of a handful of pygmy seahorses listed on The International Union for Conservation of Nature Red List of Threatened Species, four are classified as ‘data deficient,’ meaning there’s not enough known about their population sizes to assess a true conservation status.

 However, seahorses in general face threats from invasive species, climate change, and pollution, as well as their collection as curios and for aquariums and use in traditional medicines.
-To help fight some of these issues, WWF has partnered with communities, businesses, and governments worldwide to find ways to restore the health of our oceans, including the revival of critical coastal environments such as mangroves and coral reefs.
+To help fight some of these issues, WWF has partnered with communities, businesses and governments worldwide to find ways to restore the health of our oceans, including the revival of critical coastal environments such as mangroves and coral reefs.